Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 ***140*** submissions and counting!
 Participate today!

 *The times in the repo are standardized to conform to 60fps timecode.
 Edits in addition to the standardization have also been made.
-They will **NOT** match PFA's counter.*
+They will **NOT** match PFA's counter.
+Eligibility times are based on the times reported by PFA's counter.*

 ---
 ## Slots Left